Elijah Parish Lovejoy: Early life and education

 Elijah Parish Lovejoy was born at his paternal grandparents' frontier farmhouse near Albion, Maine (then part of Massachusetts), the eldest of nine children of Elizabeth (née Pattee) Lovejoy and Daniel Lovejoy.
 Lovejoy's father was a Congregational preacher and farmer, and his mother was a homemaker and a devout Christian.
 Daniel Lovejoy named his son in honor of his close friend and mentor, Elijah Parish, a minister who was also involved in politics.
 Due to his own lack of education, the father encouraged his sons – Elijah, Daniel, Joseph Cammett, Owen, and John – to become educated.
-Elijah was taught to read the Bible and other religious texts by his mother at an early age.
+Elijah was taught by his mother to read the Bible and other religious texts at an early age.

 After completing early studies in public schools, Lovejoy attended the private Academy at Monmouth and China Academy.
 When sufficiently proficient in Latin and mathematics, he enrolled at Waterville College (now Colby College) as a sophomore in 1823.
 Lovejoy received financial support from minister Benjamin Tappan to continue his studies there.
 Based on faculty recommendations, from 1824 until his graduation in 1826, he also served as headmaster of Colby's associated high school, the Latin School (later known as the Coburn Classical Institute).
 In September 1826, Lovejoy graduated cum laude from Waterville, and was class valedictorian.